dolthub/docs/packages/doltlab/content/reference/installer/configuration-file.md

 ### implicit_tls

 _Boolean_.
 If true, uses implicit TLS to connect to the SMTP server. _Optional_.
-See [connecting DoltLab to an SMTP server](#connect-smtp-server) for more information.

 ```yaml
 # example installer_config.yaml